 - Unplug your modem.
 If you have other wireless equipment connected to your modem, please unplug it as well.

-- Connect your eero to your modem using the Ethernet cable.
+- Connect your eero (not eero Beacon) to your modem using the Ethernet cable.
 You can use either of the Ethernet ports on the back of your eero.

-- Plug your eero in with the power adaptor that came in the box.
-Then plug your modem back into power.
+- Plug your eero in with the power adapter that came in the box, then plug your modem back into power.
 For placement tips, including DO's and DON'Ts, visit here.

 Now that you’ve got everything plugged in, it’s time to create your eero network.

-- Register your eero: As you walk through the setup process, the eero app will automatically detect and register your eero.
-If prompted, you may need to enter your eero’s serial number, which is located on a sticker attached to the bottom of your eero.
+- If prompted, you may need to enter your eero’s serial number, which is located on a sticker attached to the bottom of your eero.
 Just look for a barcode with the letters SN on it – it’s small, but it’s there.

 - If you’re replacing an existing router, one easy option for choosing a network name (SSID) and password is to simply reuse your current SSID and password.
 This way, you won’t have to reconnect devices that were previously on the network.

 - Keep in mind that running two networks with the same SSID can be problematic.
-If you have a modem/router combo device – a single unit, often rented from your ISP that acts as your modem and router – please be sure to enable bridge mode on that device.
+If you have a modem/router combo device, as mentioned above, we strongly encourage you to enable bridge mode on that device.
 Need help?
 Give us a call and we’ll walk you through it.

-Once you’ve set up your gateway eero, the eero app will walk you through steps to set up additional eeros on your network. eeros can be added wirelessly or by Ethernet backahul.
+Once you’ve set up your gateway eero, the eero app will walk you through steps to set up additional eeros or eero Beacons on your network. eeros can be added wirelessly or by Ethernet backhaul, while eero Beacons can only be added wirelessly.
 If you need help with placement, we’ve got lots of tips here.
 It’s a great idea to familiarize yourself with these tips before getting started so that you can optimize placement throughout your home from the get-go.